-Figure 3.4: The Document Editor with Annotation Sets and Annotations List
+Figure 3.4: The Document Editor with Annotation Sets and Annotations List system (e.g. CTRL-C, CTRL-V for Windows).

-Text in a loaded document can be edited in the document viewer.
-The usual platform specific cut, copy and paste keyboard shortcuts should also work, depending on your operating system (e.g. CTRL-C, CTRL-V for Windows).
 The last icon, a magnifying glass, at the top of the document editor is for searching in the document.
 To prevent the new annotation windows popping up when a piece of text is selected, hold down the CTRL key.
 Alternatively, you can hide the annotation sets view by clicking on its button at the top of the document view; this will also cause the highlighted portions of the text to become un-highlighted.